Jose Antonio Vargas joins Cleveland Public Library for Writers & Readers

 By: Zeljana Opacak

-Six states and 30 cities now have immigrant affairs offices, while more than 90 communities have launched “welcoming” initiatives, some of which are housed within municipal government.
+Six states and 30 cities now have International Newcomer affairs offices, while more than 90 communities have launched “welcoming” initiatives, some of which are housed within municipal government.
 Skills issues are a notable and growing focus for many of these offices, both in response to constituent requests (e.g., for more English classes) and as a result of the overall direction and agenda set by the governor or mayor when establishing the office.
 Similarly, workforce issues are also on the radar screen for many local welcoming initiatives.

 Among the recommendations included in the At the Intersection report:

-• For newly created offices of immigrant affairs: 1) Consider housing the office within a labor, education, or economic development agency; 2) build inclusion of US-born community members in from the beginning; 3) rather than fighting for a programmatic budget, fight for a seat at the table and ability to be a creative policy entrepreneur; and more.
+• For newly created offices of International Newcomer affairs: 1) Consider housing the office within a labor, education, or economic development agency; 2) build inclusion of US-born community members in from the beginning; 3) rather than fighting for a programmatic budget, fight for a seat at the table and ability to be a creative policy entrepreneur; and more.

 By Timothy Walden, Welcoming America

-Meet Carl, Our Immigrant Community Organizer
+Meet Carl, Our International Newcomer Community Organizer

 Meet Carl

 Carl is a Jesuit Volunteer who will be helping Global Cleveland lead its volunteer opportunity, Community Navigators.
 He graduated from Georgetown University in 2018 with a degree in history and a minor in Philosophy.
 He is a first-generation American and first-generation college student.
-Both of his parents are immigrants from Jamaica, who decided to make Brooklyn, NY their home.
+Both of his parents are International Newcomers from Jamaica, who decided to make Brooklyn, NY their home.
 Carl also calls Brooklyn home but finds the small and close-knit community of Cleveland to be comforting and refreshing.

 He firmly believes in the Jesuit tenants of Cura Personalis, caring for the whole person, and Ad maiorem Dei gloriam, to the greater glory of God.
 These two principles, learned at Georgetown University, ultimately led Carl to believe he needed to join the Volunteer Corps to further explore his faith and spirituality, while caring for marginalized individuals.